 The Hazard:

-A forklift’s steering mechanism fails mid-shift, sending the machine veering toward stacked pallets.
-Mechanical failures account for 20% of incidents in logistics.
+If a forklift’s steering mechanism fails mid-shift, the machine can veer toward stacked pallets.
+Mechanical failures are a major contributor to accidents in logistics.

 Daily pre-shift inspections of brakes, hydraulics, and tires.

-Scheduled preventive maintenance and immediate repair of flagged issues.
+Scheduled proactive maintenance and prompt repair of flagged issues.

-How AI Amplifies Prevention: AI video analytics flag “forklift absent” or “vehicle absent” events, helping teams identify when equipment is unexpectedly offline.
+How AI Enhances Mitigation: AI video analytics flag “forklift absent” or “vehicle absent” events, helping teams identify when equipment is unexpectedly offline.
 Combined with incident footage—such as a forklift behaving erratically or failing to stop at a designated area—maintenance teams get actionable data to prioritize repairs and address root causes.

 5. Behavioral Risks: Speeding, Distraction, and Unsafe Practices